Fall 2025 Series

-The Alberni Valley Museum is pleased to announce the Fall 2023 Series of Film Fest.
-The new season kicks off with “What’s Love Got To Do With It”” on Sunday, September 24, 2023.
+The Alberni Valley Museum is pleased to announce the Fall 2025 Series of Film Fest.
+The new season kicks off with “A Nice Indian Boy” on Sunday, September 21, 2025.

 Film Fest Port Alberni film series screens at the Landmark Cinemas Paramount Theatre on select Sundays at 5:00pm.